Japan June exports strengthen but China clouds outlook

 Japan's exports to the United States rose an annual 17.6 percent in June, far above the 7.4 percent seen in May, thanks to higher shipments of cars and pharmaceuticals.

-Compared to the previous month, real exports rose 1.0 percent in June, separate data from the BOJ showed later on Thursday.
-That compares with a 5.1 percent decline in the previous month.

-Total imports fell 2.9 percent in June from a year earlier according to the Finance Ministry.
-That was less than the poll's median estimate for a 4.0 percent decrease.
+Total imports fell 2.9 percent in June from a year earlier, compared with the poll's median estimate for a 4.0 percent decrease.

-The trade balance showed a deficit of 69.0 billion yen ($556.54 million), versus the median estimate for a 5.4 billion yen surplus.
+The trade balance was a deficit of 69.0 billion yen (357 million pounds), versus the median estimate for a 5.4 billion yen surplus.

-Japan's economic growth is forecast to slow sharply in April-June as companies produced fewer goods while lowering inventories, and as exports slowed from the previous three months.
+Japan's economic growth is forecast to slow sharply in April-June as companies produced fewer goods, to focus on lowering inventories, and as exports slowed from the previous three months.

 Economists expect growth to accelerate in the current quarter due to gains in consumer spending, but close trade ties mean Japan could be hit by China's slowing growth.